davgothic/kapow-setup/README.md

 3) Make the script executable via the command line using `chmod a+x kapow.sh`.

 4) Run the script with `./kapow.sh` and up to five additional parameters to facilitate string replacement across the entire new Kapow! project you've created.

+*TIP: Create an alias called `getkapow` on your machine that invokes one of the above commands to fetch Kapow! before making it executable.
+Useful if you use Kapow! as much as we do!*

 **Kapow!
 Setup Parameters**